brienjl/presentations-and-talks/scrum-the-weird-parts/outline.md

       - Scrum but; scrummer-fall anti-patterns

-      - watermelon effect (green on the outside and red on the inside)
+      - AP 1 watermelon effect (green on the outside and red on the inside)
+        - often a sign of too much WIP or a bad definition of done and misalignment between reporting metrics and the actual process in which work is complete... meaning "The developer is done... but now the tester has it?
+Yea, it's done.
+But it's not done done."

 - What scrum is and isn't: